 This type of nondairy milk is ideal for those who are allergic to milk and its derivates, nuts, gluten and other common ingredients.
 Oats are gluten-free, so they can be safely consumed by people with celiac disease.
 There are some things to consider, though.

 Oats are often processed in facilities that also handle wheat, rye, barley, nuts and other allergens, so there's a risk of cross-contamination.
-Additionally, they may still trigger allergic reactions in those suffering from celiac disease, even though this isn’t common.
+Additionally, they may still trigger allergic reactions in people with celiac disease, even though this isn't common.

 These findings indicate that oats are likely safe for people with celiac disease.
 Just make sure you choose gluten-free oat milk.
 Some ingredients used in this beverage may be contaminated with gluten.
 Read the label to get the information you need.